Vishybear/Layered-Terraform-Practice-Example/README.md

 do NOT use this yourself in anything that can be called production or dev or even test!
 This is my playground & if you ACTUALLY plug it into your own environments, thats 100% on you

+And yes I know it's probably better to have seperate repositories for each cloud environment and hybrids - but this is a learning experience for me..

+zero trust and blast radius are my next tattoos!